Frustration, such as easily frustrated, short-tempered, and easily annoyed is a common symptom of anxiety disorder.

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the anxiety frustration symptom.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Frustration, Frustrated anxiety symptoms.